BARGHEST-ngo/_WARD-UI/README.md

 ---

-## Why Decentralised, Distributed, Offline Matters
+## Why decentralised, distributed, offline matters
 In much of the majority world, internet is slow, censored, risky, or unreliable — which in our experience, is not a safe bet during an active incident.
 Centralised forensic models are fragile and leave people behind.